Army Basic Training Locations: Where You Go & Why

 At the heart of this system is your Military Occupational Specialty (MOS), the Army’s term for your job.
 Think of the Army as a massive company: just as a corporation sends its accountants to a finance hub, the Army sends soldiers to the bases best equipped to train them for their particular MOS.
 Your chosen job is the key that unlocks where your journey will begin.

 Every soldier completes the ten-week Basic Combat Training (BCT), but what happens afterward depends entirely on your job, or Military Occupational Specialty (MOS).
 From here, the path splits into two distinct models.
+For candidates specifically focused on Army preparation, Army fitness programs covers the full range of training options built around Army standards.

 For the majority of soldiers in support, technical, or administrative roles, training is a two-step process.
 First, you complete BCT.
 Afterward, you move to a different military base for Advanced Individual Training (AIT), a separate school dedicated entirely to teaching you the skills for your specific MOS.
 Think of it like college: BCT is your required general education, and AIT is where you go to focus on your major.
+For candidates evaluating which military fitness program fits their preparation timeline, the military fitness program buying guide walks through how to choose the right option before shipping out.

-However, soldiers entering combat arms fields—like Infantry—follow a different path called One Station Unit Training (OSUT).
+However, soldiers entering combat arms fields, like Infantry, follow a different path called One Station Unit Training (OSUT).
 Instead of separating basic and job training, OSUT combines them into one seamless, extended course at a single location.
 This approach keeps the same group of trainees and drill sergeants together from day one to graduation, building deep unit cohesion.

 Ultimately, both paths lead to the same destination: a fully qualified U.S. Army soldier.
 The BCT/AIT model offers a broader experience at different bases, while OSUT provides a more focused, immersive environment for combat roles.
 Your assigned MOS is the single factor that determines which journey you will take.
+Candidates who want to understand the physical demands waiting at the end of either path should start with what is tactical fitness, which defines what effective military performance training is actually built to produce.

 These locations form the main entry points into the U.S. Army.
 Here's a quick list of all Army BCT bases and what makes each one distinct: